anebz/cloud/Accreditations/aws_developer_associate.md

 EBSs are attached to an instance, and can't share data between instances.

+Snapshots are incremental, can be used to launch a new instance, but they span the region, which means they aren't in the same AZ as the volume.

+To encrypt a volume: snapshot the current volume, create an encrypted snapshot, restore the volume from the encrypted snapshot, mount it.

 > Encrpytion

 * EBS volumes support in-flight encryption and also at rest encryption using KMS
-* A volume restored from an encrypted snapshot, or a copy of an encrypted snapshot, is always encrypted
+* An encrypted EBS volume always creates an encrypted snapshot, which always creates an encrypted EBS volume
 * Encryption by default is a region-specific setting.
 If enabled for a region, it can't be disabled for individual volumes or snapshots in that region
 * If an encoded authorization message is received, use STS decode-authorization-message